My Approach to Counseling

 *Bibliotherapy (integration of recommended readings)

 My Time on the Couch

 Many years ago I realized it was time for me to confront my relationship with guilt and to spend some time processing my mother’s death.
-During my time on the couch I learned invaluable lessons that I continue to carry with me in my personal and professional life.
+During my time on the couch in therapy I learned invaluable lessons that I continue to carry with me in my personal and professional life.
 I learned the importance of honesty with my therapist.
 I trusted the process and the safe space my therapist created for me.
 I spent time exploring myself, working towards an understanding of the already planted roots in my soul, accepting who I am and learning the power of vulnerability.
 My time on the couch left me with a new found perspective on how I treat myself and others.
 Ultimately, I routinely remind myself of the importance remaining grounded and true to myself….no matter the storm.

 Education and Training

 - The Institute for Meditation and Psychotherapy certification

 - Level 1 Sensorimotor Psychotherapy therapist

 - Trauma Informed Yoga Therapy certification

 - Level 1 AEDP (Accelerated Experiential Dynamic Psychotherapy) therapist